fabiojr0/TuneWave/README.md

-# Sound Scout
+# Tune Wave

-Sound Scout is a web application integrated with Spotify, designed to help you explore and discover music based on your listening habits.
-With Sound Scout, you can:
+Tune Wave is a web application integrated with Spotify, designed to help you explore and discover music based on your listening habits.
+With Tune Wave, you can:

 - View your top tracks, artists, and genres over different time periods.
 - Discover new music recommendations based on your listening history.